Stady8/In-Production-Inventory-PWA/README.md

 **About**

 Possible inventory system for a local fire department.
-The website is a progressive web app which allows it to work on a laptop or saved as an app on a mobile deivce.
+The website is a progressive web app which allows it to work on a laptop or saved as an web app on a mobile deivce.

 **Front End**